RavensbourneWebMedia/Blogging/assessment-criteria.md

 ## F

-[M.I.A.](http://en.wikipedia.org/wiki/Missing_in_action) The student failed to deliver the assignment.
+[M.I.A.](http://en.wikipedia.org/wiki/Missing_in_action) We saw you around but you failed to show evidence of your blogging.

 ## E

 There are less than the minimum number of posts (as stated in the unit guidelines).

-They mostly consist of one or two disconnected sentences.
-They are disorganised and do not reflect what was done in class.
+They mostly consist of one or two disconnected / disorganised paragraphs.

 ## D